-Our last conversation was on September 24th with NET board member Dipankar Mukherjee (Artistic Director, Pangea World Theater) in conversation with Sharon Day (Ojibwe; Executive Director and co-founder, Indigenous Peoples Task Force).
+On September 24, 2021, NET board member Dipankar Mukherjee (Artistic Director, Pangea World Theater) joined in conversation with Sharon Day (Ojibwe; Executive Director and co-founder, Indigenous Peoples Task Force).

 Dipankar Mukherjee is a professional director originally from Calcutta, India with a 30-year history of directing.
 He is the Artistic Director of Pangea World Theater, an international theater in Minneapolis that is a progressive space for arts and dialogue.
 As a director, he has worked in India, England, Canada and the United States.
 Dipankar has worked at the Guthrie Theater, Great Lakes Shakespeare Festival, New World Theater, Alliance Theater and at the Young Vic in London.
 Dipankar has worked with dancers to create cross-cultural work using his knowledge of Kalaripayattu, an Indian martial arts form.
 He has worked with choreographer/dancers from India, U.S. and Canada in the capacity of a director.
 His aesthetics have evolved through his commitment to social justice, equity and deep spirituality and these factors, along with a response to relevant politics, forms the basis of his work.
 Dipankar has been awarded the Twin Cities International Citizens Award by the Cities of Minneapolis and St. Paul for contributions in the area of human rights and international co-operation.
 Dipankar has received the Humphrey Institute Fellowship to Salzburg and has been a Ford Foundation delegate to India and Lebanon.
 He is a recipient of the Bush Leadership Fellowship award to study non-violence and peace methodologies in India and South Africa and a Doris Duke Fellowship at Shangri-La.
 Dipankar facilitates processes that disrupt colonial, racist and patriarchal modalities of working and collaboratively searches for an alternate way of working.